rook/rook/design/ceph/object/admin-ops.md

 - separate RGW instance to host SWIFT and S3 APIs on different domains
 - separate RGW instance to run garbage collection

-To run different RGW daemons for the same storage but with different confgis these daemons should refer to the same `realm`, `zone`, `zonegroup` and use the same pools.
+To run different RGW daemons for the same storage but with different configs these daemons should refer to the same `realm`, `zone`, `zonegroup` and use the same pools.

 The following changes are required to support flexible RGW deployments with Rook:
 1. Set custom `realm`, `zone`, `zonegroup` names to `CephObjectStore` CR.
 Currencly, [Rook is using CephObjectStore name as realm/zone/zonegroup for single-site setup](https://github.com/rook/rook/blob/master/pkg/operator/ceph/object/controller.go#L510-L513).
 In this case it is not possible to create multiple `CephObjectStore` CRs with different configs (e.g. `rgw_enable_apis`).